NeutroniumCore/Neutronium/README.md

 * **[Solution template](https://visualstudiogallery.msdn.microsoft.com/c7679997-e25b-4a79-a65f-30758fb756d8)** available for a quick start

 -**Reuse** ViewModel designed for WPF with a different View Engine.

-This project is a continuation and improvement of [MVVM-for-awesomium.](https://github.com/David-Desmaisons/MVVM-for-awesomium/)

 Get started
 ----------